The Pink Kit Skills Birthing Better Reviews

 Vicky C. (midwife) in NZ 1/03/03

-The couples are so much more empowered- a very over used word- but seeing the women and her birthing partner work together, one can’t help thinking ‘wow, that’s empowerment!’
+The couples are so much more empowered- a very overused word- but seeing the woman and her birthing partner work together, one can’t help thinking ‘Wow, that’s empowerment!’

 When labor is approached with confidence and a working knowledge, the atmosphere in the birthing room is more upbeat and somehow I always feel more relaxed ( as a midwife) as in it’s ( the labor) a shared responsibility and not something that I have to guide/direct.